ashokbance/jetstream_root/.github/PULL_REQUEST_TEMPLATE.md

 ## Opinion(s)
 - Reasoning about whether we would like to HOLD, ASSESS, TRIAL or ADOPT and why?

 ## Teams interested in this tech?
-- Are you aware of any other teams using this tech or showing interest?
+- Any other teams you are aware of using any of the mentioned tech or showing interest?